New, Cheaper iPhone To Be Released Early Next Year, Apple Analyst Claims

 The rumors suggest that the new model, tentatively dubbed the iPhone SE 2, would essentially be an upgraded iPhone 8 model, featuring a similar design with upgraded internals.
 According to 9to5mac, the iPhone SE 2 would feature Apple’s A13 processor and an upgraded 3 GB of ram.
 The iPhone 8 features a dated Apple A11 processor and just 2 GB of ram, which is low when compared to offerings from Apple and its competitors in 2019.

 The SE 2 would be a successor to the iPhone SE, a phone Apple released in 2016 as a lower cost model for consumers who didn’t want its pricier iPhone 6 or 6 Plus phones but still wanted an updated model.
 The previous iPhone SE followed a similar design to Apple’s iPhone 5 and 5S models.
-Users who purchased that phone who enjoyed its smaller footprint with a screen size of just 4 inches might be disappointed by news of the SE followup, which would likely have the iPhone 8 display size, which comes in at a larger 4.7 inches.
+Users who purchased that phone who enjoyed its smaller footprint with a screen size of just 4 inches might be disappointed by news of the SE follow-up, which would likely have the iPhone 8 display size, which comes in at a larger 4.7 inches.

 Notably, the iPhone 8 is the last of Apple’s current iPhone offerings to feature a home button and Touch ID, a biometric fingerprint scanner integrated into the button.
 Apple has phased out this technology in favor of Face ID, its biometric face scanning technology, beginning on the iPhone X in 2017.
 Rumors have also suggested, however, that Apple might at some point plan on including Touch ID under the display in future iPhone models, but it’s unlikely this feature would be present on the rumored iPhone SE 2.